 - Bunch fresh Coriander chopped

-- Add the rest of the chilli ingredients and allow to simmer for 45 minutes.
+Add the rest of the chilli ingredients and allow to simmer for 45 minutes.
 Mix the yoghurt with the lime juice, lime zest and coriander.
-Serve the yoghurt over a bowl of chilli topped with the spring onion and spinach leaves.
+Serve the yoghurt over a bowl of chilli topped with the spring onion.

 If you’re anything like me then you’re always looking for ways to save money and avoid food waste so I want to make sure you’ve get plenty of ideas on how to use up any ingredients that are leftover from my recipes!